-Parents, if your child is a victim of sexual abuse, trafficking, or other maltreatment, the school counselor of Principal will provide information regarding counseling options for you and your child available in your area.
+Legal guardians, if your child is a victim of sexual abuse, trafficking, or other maltreatment, the school counselor or principal will provide information regarding counseling options for you and your child available in your area.
 The DFPS also manages early intervention counseling programs.
 To find out what services may be available in your county, see Texas Department of Family and Protective Services, Programs Available in Your County.